DavidMercier/NIMS/doc/python_abaqus.rst

    :scale: 20 %
    :align: center

-   *Figure 1 : Geometry of the sample in the FEM model.*
+   *Geometry of the sample in the FEM model.*

 Geometry of the indenter
 ---------------------------------

 The indenter is defined as a rigid cono-spherical indenter.
-A spherical part is defined at the apex of the conical indenter (see Figure 2).
+A spherical part is defined at the apex of the conical indenter (see :numref:`conospherical_indenter`).

 .. figure:: ./_pictures/conospherical_indenter.png
+   :name: conospherical_indenter
    :scale: 50 %
    :align: center

-   *Figure 2 : Scheme of a cono-spherical indenter.*
+   *Scheme of a cono-spherical indenter.*

 The radius :math:`R` of the spherical part is calculated from the tip defect :math:`h_\text{tip}` and the cone angle :math:`\alpha`, using the following equation.
 For Berkovich, Vickers and Cube-Corner